Holt, St Chad's Church

 At various points around the interior you can see the marks made by musket balls.
 The clearest marks are in the west wall of the church, near the font.
-The font is late medieval, and is composed of eight sides, each bearing an heraldic shield, most of which depict arms of the Lords of Bromfield and Yale.
+The font is late medieval and is composed of eight sides, each bearing a heraldic shield, most of which depict arms of the Lords of Bromfield and Yale.

 Included are wonderful animal carvings including a stag's head and a lion.
 The underside of the font bowl is decorated with fascinating craved heads, the sort you would normally see on gargoyles.

 Just inside the west door is a carving of a mitred head, a fragment of a medieval bench end.
 This head is thought to represent St Chad, the first Bishop of Lichfield.
 In 1872 the head was removed from the church during restoration work and ended up at Holt Hall, where it served as a newel post.
 When the Hall was torn down in the 1940s the head was returned to the church.

 Towards the east end of the south aisle is a grave slab carved with a skull and crossed bones.
 No, not a pirate symbol, but a 'Memento Mori', a common symbol of mortality often used in the 17th century when the threat of plague was ever-present.

 Nearby, on the south wall, is a series of medieval consecration crosses carved into the stonework.
 Beside the crosses is a lovely 13th-century credence table, where the Eucharist was placed during a service.
 This wonderful canopied 'table' might at first be mistaken for a piscina, but the surface is flat, like a table, not cupped like a bowl.